Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

 \subsection{Ablation Studies}

 In this section, we conduct extensive ablation studies to better understand how each component affects the performance.
-Unless specified, \textbf{all results are compared with models trained for 200 epochs without multi-crop data augmentation}, and we report the top-1 classification accuracy under linear evaluation protocol. \paragraph{Effects of Different Modules.} We first diagnose how each component affects the performance, as shown in Table \ref{tab: diff_modules}, simply add one positive sample $q_p$ boost the baseline MoCo v2 by $2.8\%$, and introducing mixed samples for pulling further improve the performance by another $1.3\%$.
+Unless specified, \textbf{all results are compared with models trained for 200 epochs for efficiency}, and we report the top-1 accuracy under linear evaluation protocol. \paragraph{Effects of Different Modules.} We first diagnose how each component affects the performance, as shown in Table \ref{tab: diff_modules}, simply add one positive sample $\mathbf{q}_p$ boost the baseline MoCo v2 by $2.9\%$, and introducing mixed samples for pulling further improve the performance by another $1.2\%$.
 Following \cite{caron2020unsupervised}, we also adopt multi-crop augmentations, and the performance can be further improved by $3\%$.

 \paragraph{Effects of $k$ in KNN Positive Sample Selection}